Honor your loved ones

 A commemorative bench or tree in the Washington Park Arboretum—or a tribute gift—is a thoughtful way to recognize a special person or occasion.

-Currently, our bench program is on hold until further notice due to shortage of inventory.
-Posted 1/24/2023
+Currently, our tree program has been suspended until March 1, 2024.
+Our bench program is on hold until further notice, due to shortage of inventory.
+Posted 11/16/2023

 Commemorative Giving Opportunities